top of page

 Or if you are staying in a high-end hotel and have enough cash to splash, you may be able to request your accommodation make a booking for a private experience with a geisha.

-For an option somewhere in between these last 2 in terms of cost, there are the one or 2 Kyoto hotels who arrange a small group evening with a Maiko.
+For an option somewhere in between these last 2 in terms of cost, there are the one or 2 Kyoto hotels who arrange a small group evening of entertainment with a Maiko.
 The most well-known of these is the dinner organised by the Gion Hatanaka ryokan in Kyoto, and this is the choice which we opted for.
+(Have a look here for one way to book this journey into the mysterious world of Maiko in Gion Kyoto!)

 The Gion Hatanaka ryokan in Kyoto - we review our dinner with a geisha